TNOCS/scenario-generator/README.md

 - Means2: means of attack | means of attack
 - Access2: means of access | means of access
 - Means2access: means to access | means to acces
+- Means3: means for action | means for action
+- Means4: means for access | means for access

 ```json
 {